jjloomis/adobe-audition-basic-audio-editing/listening-and-logging/README.md

 # Listening and logging

-Before you can start editing in Audition, you'll need to get the process of listening and logging squared away.
-This is the note tacking phase of the workflow.

-Before you can start editing in Audition, you'll need to do some initial setup steps.
-During this phase of the workflow you will:

-* Create a Multitrack Session and project folder
-* Transfer the WAV files on your Zoom recorder into your project
-* Note your keeper sound bites by adding Range Markers to your WAV files
-* Use your Range Markers to create standalone keeper sound bite WAV files
+Listening and logging is the notetaking phase of the Audition editing workflow.
+After creating a Multitrack Session, you'll copy the WAV files on your Zoom into your project folder.
+Then you'll note your keeper sound bites by adding Range Markers to your WAV files.
+Using your Range Markers, you'll export standalone keeper sound bite WAV files into your project folder.
-* Write a draft script

-Before you can start editing in Audition, you'll need to

-During the listening and logging phase of the workflow, you will create